Immediate Post-operative Period*

 Vitamins: A multivitamin with folic acid (folate) should be started one week after surgery.
 Although this can be chewable, it is not necessary.
 The patient should take some form of a multivitamin indefinitely.

 Blood work, as described above, will be done prior to each visit.
-If any unpleasant symptoms occur that could be related to your Gastric Sleeve operation call the office immediately.
-Please see the section on problems that can occur after Gastric Sleeve.
+If any unpleasant symptoms occur that could be related to your Endoscopic Sleeve Gastroplasty operation call the office immediately.
+Please see the section on problems that can occur after the ESG.
+It is not uncommon to feel a left shoulder pain from the air used during the procedure, however, this should not last longer than 2-3 days.